jbossdemocentral/coolstore-microservice/README.md

 Deploy Pricing Service using the OpenShift `oc` CLI
 ---------------------------------------------------
+This service relies on the Red Hat SSO xPaaS image for JBoss EAP 7.
+At runtime, this image will automatically register itself as a *bearer-only* SSO client.
+Access to the `/rest` endpoint is protected by Red Hat SSO by declaring it to be so in [web.xml](pricing-service/src/main/webapp/WEB-INF/web.xml) by using the [Keycloak REST API](http://www.keycloak.org/docs/rest-api/).

 1. Create and deploy service, substituting values for SSO_URL (don't forget the `/auth` suffix) and SSO_PUBLIC_KEY, wait for it to complete.
 ```